 In short, International Financial Reporting Standards are the standards issued by the IFRS Foundation and the International Accounting Standard Board (IASB) to provide a common global language for business affairs so that company accounts are understandable and comparable across international boundaries.
 They are a consequence of growing international shareholding and trade and are particularly important for companies that have dealings in several countries.
 They are progressively replacing the many different national accounting standards.
-They are the rules to be followed by accountants to maintain books of accounts which are comparable, understandable, reliable and relevant as per the users internal or external.
-IFRS, with the exception of IAS 29 Financial Reporting in Hyperinflationary Economies and IFRIC 7 Applying the Restatement Approach under IAS 29, are authorized in terms of the historical cost paradigm.
-IAS 29 and IFRIC 7 are authorized in terms of the units of constant purchasing power paradigm.
-IAS 2 is related to inventories in this standard we talk about the stock its production process etc IFRS began as an attempt to harmonize accounting across the European Union but the value of harmonization quickly made the concept attractive around the world.
-However, it has been debated whether or not de facto harmonization has occurred.
+They are the rules to be followed by accountants to maintain books of accounts which are comparable, understandable, reliable and relevant as per the users, whether internal or external.
+IFRS, with the exception of IAS 29 Financial Reporting in Hyperinflationary Economies and IFRIC 7 applying the Restatement Approach under IAS 29, are authorised in terms of the historical cost paradigm.
+IAS 29 and IFRIC 7 are authorised in terms of the units of constant purchasing power paradigm.
+IAS 2 is related to inventories.
+IFRS began as an attempt to harmonise accounting across the European union but the value of harmonisation quickly made the concept attractive around the world.
+However, it has been debated whether or not de facto harmonisation has occurred.
 Standards that were issued by IASC (the predecessor of IASB) are still within use today and go by the name International Accounting Standards (IAS), while standards issued by IASB are called IFRS.